 Mauritius is the perfect example of a multicultural nation.
-The population is very diverse with Indian descendants (Tamils, Telegus, Marathis, Muslims), Creole (originated from Africa), Chinese and European origins.
-This peaceful harmony between the different cultures adds to the beauty of our paradise island.
-A visit to our paradise is an enriching and unique human experience.
+The heterogeneous population has diverse origins with 1.2 million having ancestors of Indian, African, Chinese and European origin.
+This peaceful harmony between the different cultures adds to the beauty of the paradise island.
+A visit to Mauritius is an enriching and unique human experience.

 As a result of this diversity of cultures and origins, there are many religious festivals which are celebrated in Mauritius.
-Our population has brought many customs and beliefs from our ancestral countries.
-In order to better understand and appreciate the beauty of the various religious festivals in Mauritius, you need to experience it.
-These festivals account partly for the uniqueness of our paradise island.
-The most popular religious festivals celebrated in Mauritius are included below:
+Our ancestors have brought many customs and beliefs from their native country.
+In order to better understand and appreciate the beauty of the various religious festivals in Mauritius, one needs to experience it.